LukasZahradnik/PyNeuraLogic/docs/custom_model.rst

-Model Definition
+Problem Definition
 ================

-To be able to learn a problem via the PyNeuraLogic library, it is necessary to encode the problem as a template, queries and examples.
-A set of queries, together with a learning example of examples, forms a dataset.

-Template
-########

-The template (:py:class:`~neuralogic.core.template.Template`) is a set of rules that encode the problem's architecture - i.e. the model, which is essentially equivalent to composing modules in other frameworks, but more versatile.
-The versatility is achieved by utilizing lower-level primitives - the rules that can be freely modified.

-Interpretation of Rules
-***********************

-TODO: Understanding rules
+To approach relational machine learning problems with the PyNeuraLogic library in its full potential, we generally divide each learning scenario into (i) learning examples, (ii) queries, and (iii) a learning template.
+A set of learning examples together with the queries form a learning dataset.
+The learning template then constitues a "lifted" model architecture, i.e. a prescription for unfolding (differentiable) computational graphs.

 Dataset
 #######

-The dataset instance holds information about the specific problem instance and is divided into two parts - examples and queries.
+The dataset object holds factual information about the problem and is divided into two parts - (i) examples and (ii) queries.

 .. attention::

-    In the context of examples and queries, the weights of atoms are, in fact, not learnable parameters but concrete values that serve as feature inputs (examples) or target labels (queries).
+    In the context of examples and queries, the "weights" of the relations are, in fact, not learnable parameters but concrete *values* that serve as inputs (example features) or target outputs (query labels).

-    This means that it is not possible to use the dimension value for the weight (value) definition as it does not represent concrete value.
+    This means that it is not possible to use the dimensionality definition for the weight (value) in this case, as it does not represent a concrete value.

 Examples
 ********

-One example describes a specific graph - an instance of the learning problem encoded as ground atoms/facts and rules.
-An example can be seen as the input to a model defined by a template.
+An example describes a specific learning instance, such as a graph, generally encoded through the language of *ground* relations/facts and rules.
+Intuitively, a learning example can be seen as the input to the model defined by a template.

+Examples can be loaded from files in various formats, or encoded directly in Python in the NeuraLogic language.
-For example, a complete graph with three nodes and some features can be encoded as:
+For instance, a complete graph with three nodes and some features can be encoded as:

 .. code-block:: Python